United States of America

 Golden Gate Bridge © RyanJWilmot

-For many people, a holiday in California means visiting the Hollywood-focused in Los Angeles, including a wide variety of activities ranging from the rides at Universal Studios, to posing for pictures at the Hollywood Wax Museum, to hunting down celebrity grave sites for Bing Crosby and Natalie Wood.
+For many people, a holiday in California means visiting Hollywood in Los Angeles, including a wide variety of activities ranging from the rides at Universal Studios, to posing for pictures at the Hollywood Wax Museum, to hunting down celebrity grave sites for Bing Crosby and Natalie Wood.